 One of the finest living pianists, the Polish classical pianist Krystian Zimerman plays Wolfgang Amadeus Mozart’s Piano Sonata No. 10 in C major, K 330 (300h).
-The work was composed in 1783, when Mozart was twenty-seven years old, and first published in 1784.
+The work was composed in 1783 when Mozart was twenty-seven years old and first published in 1784.

 The sonata is in three movements:

 - Allegro moderato The movement shows two clear major themes, which have been decorated by the use of ornamentation, as was typical of the time.
-The movement is composed of an exposition, a development and a recapitulation.
-The first subject is in tonic key of C major and modulates to the dominant, G major, for the exposition of the second subject.
+The movement is composed of an exposition, a development, and a recapitulation.
+The first subject is in the tonic key of C major and modulates to the dominant, G major, for the exposition of the second subject.
 The development is more intense and contains wider modulations.
 In the recapitulation, the first subject is heard, again in C major.
-The music then modulates to G major, and then returns to C major for the recapitulation of the second subject in the tonic key
+The music then modulates to G major and then returns to C major for the recapitulation of the second subject in the tonic key

 - Andante cantabile The very end of the movement which Mozart wrote was misplaced in the autograph; an F Major coda was added in the 1784 publication.

-- Allegretto he third movement is the most energetic among the movements of the sonata Use of arpeggios is prevalent throughout the piece.
+- Allegretto.
+The finale of Mozart’s Piano Sonata No. 10 is the most energetic among the movements of the sonata.
+The use of arpeggios is prevalent throughout the piece.
 Like the second movement, the last few bars were lost in the autograph as well.

-- Piano Sonata No. 10 (Mozart) on wikipedia
+- Piano Sonata No. 10 (Mozart) on Wikipedia